connecting

 In 1953, Laos became an independent state with Vientiane the national capital.

-Eventually little Laos was drawn into the Vietnam-American War with the Lao Royalists supported by the US and the Pathet Lao supported by the Vietnamese.
+However, little Laos was eventualy drawn into the middle of the Vietnam-American War with the Lao Royalists supported by the US and communist Pathet Lao supported by the North Vietnamese.

-On 02 December, 1975, the communist party of the Pathet Lao took over Vientiane, dethroning the Kingdom of Laos.
+On 02 December, 1975, the Pathet Lao took over Vientiane, dethroning the Kingdom of Laos.
 The country was renamed Lao PDR- People’s Democratic Republic.

 COPE Visitor Center- a must visit in Vientiane.